mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 #### Purpose of the frameworks being addressed is also relevant.

-in the research of Eriksson et al on GDPs and young people making games [-@eriksson_using_2019], the grand theories or abstract concepts are not clearly articulated.
-And as noted, they focus chiefly on the utility of GDP concepts for researcher rather than for participants or facilitators of learning.

 Before further analysis on semantic waves, and types of abstract / concrete framework